prrao87/prrao87.github.io/content/posts/embedded-db-1/index.md

 KùzuDB is still in its early days, but is the furthest ahead among graph DB vendors the quest to provide a scalable and easy-to-use embedded graph DB.

 * [Kùzu](https://kuzudb.com/) is a powerful, open-source, ACID-compliant graph database **ready for production**, with great support for the openCypher query language
-  * My experiments with it show it to be blazing fast 🔥, and it's able to handle large-scale graph queries with ease: a separate blog to come on this soon!
+  * My ongoing experiments show it to be blazing fast 🔥, and it's able to handle large-scale graph queries with ease: a separate blog to come on this soon!
-* As they mention in their blog[^6], Kùzu is aiming to emulate in the graph database world what DuckDB has done in the SQL world, and gain widespread adoption through a sound core that's open-source and scalable
+* As they mention in their blog[^7], Kùzu is aiming to emulate in the graph database world what DuckDB has done in the SQL world, and gain widespread adoption through a sound core that's open-source and scalable
-* As the use cases for graph data structures & algorithms proliferate into ML/AI applications, my take is that an as-yet unannounced commercial offering from KùzuDB stands to be a serious competitor to Neo4j in the graph DB space 😎
+* As the use cases for graph data structures & algorithms proliferate into ML/AI and LLM applications, my take is that an as-yet unannounced commercial offering from KùzuDB could be hugely valuable in building analytics tools powered by graphs

 ### LanceDB + LanceDB Cloud

-LanceDB is making waves in the world of vector DBs, and although it's still in its early days, it's coming out to be the primary option for vector querying and search directly on cloud storage[^7], in a similar way to DuckDB.
-I've written more about its unique features in my [other post](../vector-db-3/#conclusions) on vector DBs, specifically focusing on the power of its upcoming DiskANN implementation.
+LanceDB has been making waves in the world of vector DBs, and although it's also still in its early days, it's differentiating itself from its competitors by offering innovative vector querying and search directly on cloud storage[^8], in a similar way to DuckDB.
 Due to the unique nature of [Lance](https://github.com/lancedb/lance), a new, columnar data format optimized for vector compute (and on top of which LanceDB is built), the management of vector storage and versioning on the cloud is an interesting area that LanceDB is looking to revolutionize.
 Some of the convenience features on [LanceDB Cloud](https://lancedb.com/), currently in beta, are described below.

 * Managed service to store and version Lance datasets in the cloud
+* Distributed computing workloads via a managed service
 * Auto re-indexing
 * Caching layer
 * Dashboard to more conveniently manage your data